Toastdeib/ppl-webapp-api/README.md

-        "howToChallenge": [string, URL for the how to challenge graphic], "rules": [string, URL for the rules graphic], "prizePools": [string, URL for the prizes graphic], "schedule": [string, URL for the schedule graphic], "map": [string, URL for the map graphic]
+        "howToChallenge": [string, URL for the how to challenge graphic], "rules": [string, URL for the rules graphic], "prizePools": [string, URL for the prizes graphic], "sideActivities": [string, URL for the side activities graphic], "schedule": [string, URL for the schedule graphic], "map": [string, URL for the map graphic]
     }